 To request Special Collections materials for use in the Reading Room, please create a USF Aeon user account.
 For best results, enable pop-ups windows.
-If you have any questions, email Special & Digital Collections, call 813-974-2731, or visit the Special Collections Reading Room on the 4th floor of the USF Tampa Library.

 Click the button below to log in using your USF NetID and password.
 First time users will be redirected to a registration form.